-Terrence McAteer has a doctorate in Educational Administration from USF and a Master’s Degree in History from San Francisco State.
-He has taught AP U.S. History and Government at the high school level and has been a history research fellow many colleges including Stanford University.
+Terence McAteer has a doctorate In Educational Administration from USF and a Master’s Degree in History from San Francisco State.
+He has taught at the high school level and has been a history research fellow.

 Steve Miller has a BM and MM from CSU Sacramento.
 He is a part-time faculty member at Sierra College.

 Phawnda Moore has an academic background in design and has studied with master calligraphers.
 She has taught calligraphy and design for 15 yrs.

 Kent Penwarden is a retired electronic engineer and manager from Silicon Valley, one of whose avocations has been to maintain an interest in the long history of the Middle East.

 Roger S. Peterson is an incurable history buff.
 He has a BA in political science and history.
 His interest include presidents, the JFK assassination and a lifelong interest in Wyatt Earp.

 Judie Rae has a BA in English and an MA in Professional Writing from University of Southern California.
 She has 25 years of teaching experience at universities and Community college, and is a freelance writer.